-Unlike testing Response, testing Chat in a production environment is tricky, because we would like to ensure that no actual customer chats are received by the tester.
+Unlike testing other apps, testing Chat in a production environment is tricky, because we would like to ensure that no actual customer chats are received by the tester.
 We would also like to ensure that a customer service agent does not receive our test chat by mistake.

 1. First, we'll create our special chat queue.
 Go to Navigation -> Configuration -> Application Appearance -> Customizable Menus -> System Menus -> Chat Queues -> New -> Name the chat queue appropriately, ex.
 "Language IO Test Queue".

 2. Next, we'll associate a business rule with that queue, and a unique identifier for the test chat.
 Go to Navigation -> Configuration -> Site Configuration -> Rules -> Chat -> Edit -> States -> Initial -> New Rule.
 I use the contact's email as a trigger, so that when you start a chat as the "customer" you can easily set the appropriate email to be routed to the test chat.

 See the rule below for an example: